Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-4.md

 <span style="color:green">
 Moreover the #102 for some reason was not counted in the reports.</span>

 > place technical tasks corresponding to story `#0` and leave out story points (not applicable in this case)

 - Hours per task average, standard deviation (estimate and actual)
   - Estimate:
     - Average = 1h 34m
     - Standard deviation = 2h 9m
   - Actual:
     - Average = 1h 32m
     - Standard deviation = 2h 19m
 - Total task estimation error ratio: sum of total hours estimation / sum of total hours spent - 1 : 116 / 112,5 - 1 = 0.03

 ## QUALITY MEASURES

 - Unit Testing:
   - Total hours estimated: 7h 30m
   - Total hours spent: 7h
   - Nr of automated unit test cases: 217
   - Coverage (if available): 55.9% (back-end)
 - E2E testing:
   - Total hours estimated: 4h
   - Total hours spent: 6h
 - Code review:
   - Total hours estimated : 2h
   - Total hours spent: 2h
 - Technical Debt management:
   - Total hours estimated: 9h 30m (Tasks: General previous APIs fix, API security (chained), Code review frontend, Insert external supervisor, Sonarcube setup)
   - Total hours spent: 16h 45m
   - Hours estimated for remediation by SonarQube:
     - Remediation effort: 0 (Reliability) + 2h (Security) + 15h (Maintainability) = 17h
   - Hours estimated for remediation by SonarQube only for the selected and planned issues: 4h
   - Hours spent on remediation: 3h (The Sonarcube report have gone from 2d 1h to 1d 2h)
   - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0,4 %
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ):
     - Reliability: A
     - Security: A
     - Maintainability: A
       (Modified after the retrospective feedback from the professor)

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

 > Due to the experience acquired in the previous sprints we didn't get outstanding errors.

 - What lessons did you learn (both positive and negative) in this sprint?

- > We have to test better a task before committing it.

- > If something isn't working properly (a story not completed) better not to show it during the demo.

- > Build the environment some time before the demo.
+> During this sprint we have learnt that is better to finish the stories some time before the deadline in order to have some days to test the system.

+> Next time we could get involved right from the beginning not to write duplicated or dirty code it could be a good way to save much time.

 - Which improvement goals set in the previous retrospective were you able to achieve?

+> The entire environment was built in time for the demo and worked properly.

+> During this sprint we didn't lose much time fixing bugs and possible problems.

- > We have prepared some realistic test data for the demo.
+> We have tested the application properly.

- > The tasks have been split properly between team members, in particular the mole of work for backend was
- > approximately equal to the one for frontend.

- > We are trying to consider also the technical debt when we plan the sprint.

 - Which ones you were not able to achieve?
 Why?

 > We think that we achieved the improvement goals set in the previous sprint.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

- > For the next sprint we must test the entire system and prepare the environment some hour before the demo.
+> For the next sprint we could commit less stories and put more focus on testing.

- > The frontend team have to manage in a better way the errors in order not to lose much time when some problem arises.

 - One thing you are proud of as a Team!

- > We finished all the stories planned for this sprint.
- > We have a good team coordination.
- > We have a good team spirit.
+> We have committed a lot of stories without exceeding the sprint working hours.